deislabs/mystikos/doc/user-getting-started-docker-c++.md

 `/home`, `/bin`, etc. It also contains our application `square` under the root directory.
 The C++ runtime library `libstdc++` is also included.

-## Create a CPIO archive and run the program inside a SGX enclave
+## Create a CPIO archive and run the program inside an SGX enclave in debug mode

 These two steps are almost identical to the descriptions [here](./user-getting-started-c.md#create-a-cpio-archive)